Beyond the Crystal Cave

-Beyond the Crystal Cave is a Dungeons & Dragons module set in the World of Greyhawk campaign setting.
-It is unusual among Dungeons & Dragons modules in that it encourages a non-violent approach (mainly parleying and true role-playing tactics) to achieving the module's goals.
+Beyond the Crystal Cave is a Dungeons & Dragons adventure module set in the World of Greyhawk campaign setting.
+It is unusual among D&D modules in that it encourages a non-violent approach (mainly parleying and true role-playing tactics) to achieving goals.
 It is set in an old English milieu on Sybarate Isle in the Hold of the Sea Princes.

 Plot summary

-Beyond the Crystal Cave, is in adventure in which the player characters are hired to save a recently eloped couple from the Cave of Echoes after they fled there.
+Beyond the Crystal Cave is an adventure in which the player characters are hired to save a recently eloped couple from the Cave of Echoes after they fled there.
 The heroes must resolve the secret of the Crystal Cave to enter Porpherio's Garden, a magical place located on the island of Sybarate, where it is summer all year long.
-Experience points are gained by resolving with encounters intelligently without unneeded violence.
+Experience points are gained by resolving encounters intelligently without unneeded violence.

 Publication history

 Beyond the Crystal Cave was written by British designers Dave J. Browne, Tom Kirby, and Graeme Morris, and published by TSR in 1983 as a 32-page booklet with an outer folder.

-In 2005, Kenzer and Company published a HackMaster module based on the adventure named Porpher's Enchanted Garden.
-It was originally solicited as Yonder Crystal Caverns, but was changed due to substantial lateness in gaining authorisation from Wizards of the Coast.
+In 2005, Kenzer & Company published a HackMaster module based on the adventure named Porpher's Enchanted Garden.
+It was originally solicited as Yonder Crystal Caverns, but was changed due to substantial lateness in gaining authorisation from Wizards of the Coast (who acquired TSR and D&D in 1997).
 The new version required less talking and more action, making it more typical of the game system.
 The module was hacked by James Butler, a freelance writer from the United Kingdom.

-In 2011, Wizards of the Coast updated the module for 4th Edition and added combat situations for their Encounters line of pre-made adventures.
+In 2011, Wizards of the Coast updated the module for the 4th Edition and added combat situations for their Encounters line of pre-made adventures.

-A remastered version of the adventure was published in the anthology Quests from the Infinite Staircase for Dungeons & Dragons 5th edition on July 16, 2024.
+A remastered version of the adventure was published in the anthology Quests from the Infinite Staircase for Dungeons & Dragons (5th edition) on July 16, 2024.